A focus on health in schools is an important part of enabling all students to reach their full potential.

 Reportable Diseases and Infection Control

-How to report communicable diseases
+How to report diseases of public health significance

-- For diseases which need to be reported immediately, call 613-732-3629 during office hours, and 613-735-9926 during evenings, weekends and holidays.
+- For diseases that need to be reported immediately, call 613-732-3629 during office hours, and 613-735-9926 during evenings, weekends, and holidays.

 - For all reportable diseases, complete the Communicable Disease Reporting Form for Child Care & Schools and fax to 613-735-3067 by the next business day.